wp-plugins/guestcentric-booking-gadget/readme.txt

 Tested up to: 2.9.1
 Stable tag: trunk

-This plugin enables you to add your GuestCentric booking gadget to your wordpress blog without actually having to edit your templates.
+This plugin enables you to add your GuestCentric booking engine to your wordpress blog without actually having to edit your templates.

 == Description ==